Poznań – Royal Castle

 History

-The ducal castle in Poznań was probably erected by prince and king Przemysł II around 1280, along with the city walls, although sometimes its beginnings in the form of wood and earth fortifications moved even to the reign of Przemysł I before 1250.
+The construction of the brick castle in Poznań, together with the city walls, probably began in the times of prince and King Przemysł II, around 1280, although its beginnings in the form of wood and earth fortifications could have taken place even during the reign of Przemysł I, before 1250.
 In 1295 Przemysł II was crowned as king of Poland, unfortunately a year later he was murdered, and the extension of the castle unfinished.
 The interruption of construction in the first stage is witnessed by the change of the monk bond wall to flemish bond and different foundations.
-Works could be continued by the wielding Wielkopolska, Głogów-Żagań Piasts, and next, before 1337 king Casimir III the Great, who made at least 26 visits in Poznań.
-The castle residential building, originally probably timber, was added in the days of Casimir the Great or king Władysław Jagiełło.
+Works could be continued by the wielding Wielkopolska, Głogów-Żagań Piasts, and next, before 1337 king Kazimierz III the Great, who made at least 26 visits in Poznań.
+The castle residential building, originally probably timber, was added in the days of Kazimierz the Great or king Władysław Jagiełło.

 In the 15th century, the castle served as a royal residence during subsequent weddings, among others, Hedwigs, daughter of Kazimierz Jagiellończyk.
 This testifies to its residential and representative qualities.
 In 1493, King Jan Olbracht spent almost a year in Poznań, who accepted here the tribute of the Grand Master of the Teutonic Order Hans von Tieffen.
 In the periods when the monarchs were not in the city, the castle was the seat of the general starosts of Greater Poland, later the burgrave court and the municipal office.
 In the basement there was a prison for the low-born, and in the tower for the nobility (recorded in 1482).
 The starosts took care of the repairs of the castle.
 In 1434, Andrzej Ciołek from Żelechów undertook to repair the tower, and two years later king Władysław handed over the brickyard to the city, intended, inter alia, for the needs of the castle.
 In 1494, a part of the Greater Poland alcohol tax was allocated to its repairs.
 Despite this, in 1503 the nobility of Poznań complained about the poor condition of the castle and more renovations were needed, carried out in 1515 and 1533.